DevExpress-Examples/blazor-editable-grid-with-expandoobject/README.md

 }
 ```

-Implement the [DataItemDeleting](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxGrid.DataItemDeleting) event handler, which will remove an item from the `ExpandoObject` collection.
+Use the [DataItemDeleting](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxGrid.DataItemDeleting) event handler to remove an item from the `ExpandoObject` collection.

 ```cs
 private async Task Grid_DataItemDeleting(GridDataItemDeletingEventArgs e) {